 - Include English translations of any foreign documents.

-- Ohio State requires a minimum 3.0/4.0 cumulative grade point average (GPA), in all previous undergraduate and graduate work.
+- Ohio State requires a minimum 3.0/4.0 cumulative grade point average (GPA); the GPA for the last degree obtained is used to determine eligibility.
 Applicants whose GPA is below 3.0 can still apply for admission, although exceptions to this requirement are rare and require a petition to the Graduate School for admission.

 ► Please note that official, paper copies will be required if admitted.
 Admission will be provisional until official transcripts are received and compared to the electronic transcripts for verification.